AusNet Services Board members

 Mr Ficca has over 30 years’ experience in the energy industry, including numerous senior management roles with AusNet Transmission Group Pty Ltd (formerly SPI PowerNet Pty Ltd) including as Managing Director since 2003.

-Mr Ficca is the Chair of Energy Networks Association Limited, a Director (and immediate past Chairman) of CIGRE Australia and Chair of the Deakin University Engineering Advisory Board.
-Mr Ficca is also a director of Transurban Queensland.
+Mr Ficca is the Chair of the Deakin University Engineering Advisory Board.
+Mr Ficca is also a Director of Transurban Queensland.
 He was formerly Deputy Chairman and Director of the Energy Supply Association of Australia.

 Dr Ralph Craven, Non-executive Director